bscotch/favro-sdk/README.md

 <h1 align="center">Bravo</h1>
 <h2 align="center">The <i>(unofficial)</i> Favro SDK</h2>

-> **⚠Warning⚠** *Bravo is in active development and may change substantially with any release.
-Check the changelog before updating!*

-> **⚠Warning⚠** *Bravo features are likely under-tested as they come out, do your own testing before using in production, and use at your own risk!*

 ## Features

 - 💧 Favro data is hydrated into feature-rich and explorable classes, with convenience functions galore